Resources & Policies

 Campers may not receive phone calls while at camp.
 You may send emails or regular mail to your camper.
 Be sure to include their name and their counselor’s name.
 Our mailing address is 5650 Sandhill Rd, Almont, MI, 48003.

-Emails may be sent to email@example.com.
-Please include the counselor's name along with the camper's name.
+Emails may be sent to firstname.lastname@example.org.
+Please include the camper's name in the subject line.
+We try to distribute emails at lunchtime.

 SOMEONE OTHER THAN ME (LEGAL GUARDIAN) WILL BE PICKING UP MY CAMPER.
 WHAT DO I NEED TO DO?

 Please use this Camper Release Form.
 Make sure to sign the form.
-This is REQUIRED for anyone other than you picking up or dropping off your camper.
+This is REQUIRED for anyone other than a legal guardian/parent picking up or dropping off your camper.

 Summer Camps are certainly not the only thing we do at Skyline, but it has always been a central piece of our reason for being.
 We approach summer camp with a great deal of preparation...